pulumi/compliance-policies/docs/public/index.md

 as well as the total number of policies selected, and the Pulumi Premium Policies packages versions used in your Policy Pack.

-To display statictics about your Policy Packs and the Premium Policies in use, simply add the following statement at the bottom of your Policy Pack.
+To display statistics about your Policy Packs and the Premium Policies in use, simply add the following statement at the bottom of your Policy Pack.

 See [Policy Manager](http://FIXME) documentation for more details.